-The concrete sidewalks and the curbs and gutters are in continuing good condition with only one curb and gutter deficiency observed.
+The concrete sidewalks and the curbs and gutters are in continuing good condition with one minor deficient sidewalk panel and a few curb deficiencies observed.
 The liability and costs associated with personal injury lawsuits resulting primarily from sidewalk and curb tripping hazards are too great to defer repair.
 It is our opinion that deficiencies, which pose a hazard to pedestrians should be corrected as soon as practicable.